 By the numbers

 Although Lening says he cannot come up with the total number overdoses his EMTs treat during any given time frame, the Pueblo Fire Department was able to come up with statistics relating to the number of times Narcan has been administered in the presence the city’s firefighters during their calls.
 Pueblo Fire Inspector Erik Duran, who is also the fire department’s information officer, provided a chart that shows in 2014 either firefighters, AMR EMTs or Pueblo police officers administered Narcan during calls labeled as drug overdoses and alcohol and other poisonings 69 times.
 Duran explains that roughly 95 percent of those calls are in fact overdoses.
-That number increases dramatically in 2015 to 92 calls, then goes down to 73 calls in 2016, and back up again to 84 calls from January 1st to mid-December of last year.
+There are many rehabs with private rooms which shows that number increases dramatically in 2015 to 92 calls, then goes down to 73 calls in 2016, and back up again to 84 calls from January 1st to mid-December of last year.
 Other calls during which Narcan was administered, which might have been overdoses, are those in which the victim was unconscious or near unconscious at the scene and there was no telltale paraphernalia when first responders arrived, so the victim’s medical condition could not be immediately ascertained.
 In those calls, AMR EMTs took over treatment.
 Those numbers are 32 such calls in 2014, also 32 in 2015, 48 in 2016 and 37 during most of last year.
 And yet during other city fire department calls, which again might have been overdoses, the victim received Narcan during treatment and died at the scene.
 The numbers for those calls are two in 2014, one in 2015, six in 2016 and five for most of 2017.

 Rural areas not immune